AndyWangSFU/AC215_TBD_1/README.md

 - This container converts input data into TFRecords files.
 Note that the dataset is featurized in the same way in the *Model Training Container* as well.
 This was done to compare using TFRecords vs using pre-fetched TFData for model training.

-(1) `src/tfrecords/tfrecords.py` - This script reads the text and image inputs for each sample and the associated label, and converts and shards samples into TFRecord files.
-- Images are normalized, resized before being converted to bytes
+- Image inputs are normalized, resized before  converted to bytes
-- Texts are featurized using a BERT preprocessor into 3 bert inputs: (text_input_mask, text_input_type_ids, text_input_word_ids)
+- Text inputs are featurized using a BERT preprocessor into 3 bert inputs: (text_input_mask, text_input_type_ids, text_input_word_ids)

 Current tensorflow Example structure: